 I hastened to assure him that we wouldn’t do that.
-I’m working with Shan Pesaru from Sharp Hue to make this website, and we are both committed to the highest standards of integrity.
+We are committed to the highest standards of integrity.
 I felt confident telling the client that he need have no worries about copyright violation when he worked with us.

 It didn’t strike me till later that this might not have been what the client was saying at all.
 Some people, after all, are very casual about copyright laws.
 Maybe the client was thinking that it would be a timesaving measure, and thus a moneysaver, to lift stuff from his competitors’ websites.
 He might not have known that there was anything wrong with that.

 For him, and for you, here are some reasons not to join the pirates: